bigsql/spock/README.md

 ### PostgreSQL Version differences

-PGLogical can replicate across PostgreSQL major versions.
+Spock can replicate across PostgreSQL major versions.
 Issues where changes are valid on the provider but not on the subscriber are more likely to arise when replicating across versions.